-Exhibition: ‘Entangled Realities: Living With AI’ at HeK Art Basel
+Exhibition: ‘Entangled Realities: Living With AI’ at HeK in Basel

 HeK —House of Electronic Arts Basel— is an interdisciplinary Swiss art institution dedicated to digital culture, new technologies, and the new art forms of the information age.
 From May 9, 2019, Hek is hosting Entangled Realities: Living With Artificial Intelligence, an international group exhibition focusing on artificial intelligence and its effects on human lives and society.
 Some of the artists exhibiting are Ursula Damm, Holly Herndon and Mat Dryhurst, Mario Klingemann, Lauren McCarthy, Anna Ridler and David Pfau, among others.

 New Media artist Ursula Damm has developed, especially for HeK, Membrane.
 Damm uses a live webcam to reveal how machines see and interpret, progressing from analysis to synthesis and fiction.
-Mario Klingemann, whose one of his latest project is a collaboration with Italian musician and visual artist Francesco D’Abbraccio for his music-driven multidisciplinary project Lorem, is presenting Uncanny Mirror.
+One of Mario Klingemann’s latest project is a collaboration with Italian musician and visual artist Francesco D’Abbraccio for his music-driven multidisciplinary project Lorem, and HeK is presenting the European premiere of Uncanny Mirror.
 Artist Mario Klingemann trains GANs (Generative Adversarial Networks) to interpret data sets while creating new and striking images.
 Visitors encounter their own image as interpreted and “seen” by an AI.
 On her side, A

-New technologies have always been reflected in art and artificial intelligence is being used extensively in art so it’s not surprising that for curators Sabine Himmelsbach and Boris Magrini seemed necessary to curate an exhibition that highlights the most recent investigation of artificial intelligence by artists.
-Himmelsbach and Magrini told to CLOT Magazine that their main aims behind Entangled Realities: Living With Artificial Intelligence were “address current topics and issues that are socially relevant.
+New technologies have always been reflected in art, and artificial intelligence is being used extensively in art so it’s not surprising that for curators Sabine Himmelsbach and Boris Magrini, it seemed necessary to curate an exhibition that highlights the most recent investigation of artificial intelligence by artists.
+Himmelsbach and Magrini told CLOT Magazine that their main aims behind Entangled Realities: Living With Artificial Intelligence were to “address current topics and issues that are socially relevant.
 Art is about the world around us.
 It speaks to our present time and also the changes that come with new technologies.”